 Treatment programs may combine therapies for both core symptoms of autism and these associated symptoms.
-For example, if sleep disturbances are not caused by a medical issue, a behavioral intervention might also be used to address them.
+For example, if sleep disturbances are not caused by a medical issue, a behavioral intervention focused on decreasing bedtime resistance and anxiety might also be used to address them.